NuGet/docs.microsoft.com-nuget/docs/Schema/packages-config.md

 # packages.config reference

-The `packages.config` is used in some project types to maintain the list of packages referenced by the project.
+The `packages.config` file is used in some project types to maintain the list of packages referenced by the project.
+This allows NuGet to easily restore the project's dependencies when the project to be transported to a different machine, such as a build server, without all those packages.

+## Schema

 The schema is simple: following the standard XML header is a single `<packages>` node that contains one or more `<package>` elements, one for each reference.
 Each `<package>` element can have the following attributes: